 Since you’ll blend this soup when you’re done making it, you don’t have to do a lot of precise chopping.
 Just make sure the carrots are roughly the same size so they cook evenly, and the rest of the ingredients will puree just fine!

-As always, if you make this vegan carrot lentil soup be sure to leave me a comment, rate this recipe, and tag me on Instagram so I can feature you.
+As always, if you make this vegan and gluten free Moroccan carrot soup recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
 I love seeing all your photos of my recipe recreations!

 - 1 tablespoon olive oil